RULES

 Breakout Studio Award

-The Breakout Studio Award recognizes a studio experiencing exceptional momentum through growth, artistic evolution, and rising presence within the competitive dance community.
+The Breakout Studio Award recognizes a studio experiencing exceptional momentum through growth, artistic evolution, and rising presence within the competitive dance community and ID Dance community.
 This award honors studios that are making a powerful impression through performance quality, culture, and forward-moving impact.

 National Awards: